lowRISC/opentitan/hw/top_earlgrey/doc/index.md

 In FPGA we can emulate the randomness with something akin to a [PRBS](https://en.wikipedia.org/wiki/Pseudorandom_binary_sequence).

-At this time the TRNG is aspirational in the sense that it is not a committed design for the 0.5 release, but will be implemented if staffing allows.
-At that time a detailed specification for the pseudo-TRNG implemented in FPGA would be given.
+At this time, more details on the TRNG and its entropy source are not available.

 #### Other peripherals